SSME Nozzle results

 Figure 10: Free-Form screen for generating nozzle geometry and is not part of the SSME nozzle example.

-This treatment of nozzle external flow uses two-dimensional oblique shock and Prandtl-Meyer expansion theory to predict shock-angle (Beta or b), jet-angle (Theta or q) and Mach number (Mjet) in the jet.
-If the nozzle is axisymmetric, as is true in most nozzles, the present solution is valid in the immediate vicinity of the nozzle-lip region.
-Far away from the nozzle-lip, the expansions and compressions (shocks) are not defined by two-dimensional oblique shock and Prandtl-Meyer theory and are valid for two-dimensional flow.
-For this reason the external nozzle analysis is limited to the region near the nozzle-lip where the analysis is valid for two-dimensional and axisymmetric flow.
+Nozzle uses two-dimensional oblique shock and Prandtl-Meyer expansion theory to predict shock-angles (b, b2), jet-angle (q) and Mach number for underexpanded and overexpanded flow.
+If the nozzle is axisymmetric the solution is valid in the immediate vicinity of the nozzle-exit.
+Further than a half diameter from the nozzle-exit, axisymmetric expansions and shocks are not accurately defined by two-dimensional oblique shock and Prandtl-Meyer theory.
+For this reason the external nozzle analysis is accurate for two-dimensional flow at large distances from the nozzle exit and a good approximation for axisymmetric flow within a half diameter from the nozzle exit.
 A nozzle is underexpanded when Pa/Pc < Pe/Pc and is characterized as a nozzle that experiences a series of external Prandtl-Meyer expansion waves starting from the lip of the nozzle.
-Similarly, a nozzle is overexpanded when Pa/Pc > Pe/Pc and is characterized as a nozzle that experiences a series of oblique shocks and compressions starting from the lip of the nozzle.
+Similarly, a nozzle is overexpanded when Pa/Pc > Pe/Pc and is characterized as a nozzle that experiences a series of oblique shocks starting from the lip of the nozzle.
 In this analysis, Pa/Pc is the ratio of the atmospheric (Pa) or back pressure to the chamber pressure (Pc) and Pe/Pc is the ratio of the nozzle exit pressure (Pe) to the chamber pressure (Pc).
-Variables with subscript (c) are related to the entrance of the nozzle and variables with subscript (jet) are related to the exterior-region adjacent to the nozzle-lip.
+Variables with subscript (c) are related to the entrance of the nozzle and variables with subscript (jet) for underexpanded flow and (2), (3) for overexpanded flow are related to the exterior region of the nozzle after the nozzle-exit.
 Finally, variables with subscript (a) are related to the atmospheric pressure or back pressure of the environment.

-b) and the jet-boundary Theta (q) is computed using oblique shock theory.
-Finally, The Mach number in region (e) normal to the shock is determined from, Mn = Me sin(Beta) and from this the Mach number in the (jet) region of the flow is determined using the normal shock relationship.
+b, b2) using two-dimensional gas dynamics.
 Figure-11 and Figure-12 define the variables used for overexpanded flow and underexpanded flow, respectively.
 Figure-13 illustrates the SSME nozzle having an atmospheric pressure of 14.7 psia and the resulting overexpanded external flow with shock and jet boundary.
 Finally, Figure-14 illustrates the SSME nozzle having an atmospheric pressure of 2.0692 psia with a slightly underexpanded external flow and a jet boundary set at almost 0.0 degrees.
 This condition can be understood to mean optimal expansion when no shocks are present and the nozzle is exhausting directly into the atmosphere.

 Figure 12: Underexpanded nozzle (Pa/Pc < Pe/Pc)